CWZMorro/swap-OS/README.md

 ## Requirements

-UEFI System
+- UEFI System

-Swapfile configured
+- swapfile configured

-Bootloader Configured: You must have resume=UUID=... in your kernel parameters.
+- bootloader Configured (You must have resume=UUID=... in your kernel parameters.)

+- sudo privilages

+More details can be found in the wiki

 ## Uninstall (for manual install users only)
 ```